 Introduction

-Analyzing untargeted liquid chromatography/tandem mass spectrometry (LC-MS/MS) dataset is complicated, due to the massive of data volume, complexity of spectra and structural diversity of compounds.
-In the past decades, a lot of researchers attempted to address the issues.
-Many technical software or web-based interfaces were developed to provide a one-stop bulk solution for data analysis1–4.
+The analysis of untargeted liquid chromatography/tandem mass spectrometry (LC-MS/MS) dataset is complicated because of the massive of data volume, complexity of spectra, and structural diversity of compounds.
+In the past decades, many researchers have attempted to address the issues.
+Many technical software or web-based interfaces have been developed to provide a one-stop bulk solution for data analysis1–4.
 These solutions applied or suggested flexible mass spectra processing tools or analogous algorithms5–8.
-To reduce false-positive and false-negative results, more algorithms have been implemented for peak deconvolution, feature selection or statistical filtering9–12.
+False-positive and false-negative results were reduced through the implementation of algorithms for peak deconvolution, feature selection, or statistical filtering9–12.
 Every feature corresponding to a compound within sample or parallel samples was prevalently equipped with fragmentation spectra for identification.
-In this context, researchers have to be confronted with a problem: how to identify so many compounds accurately and quickly?
+In this context, researchers have to be confronted with the problem of the quick and accurate identification of a large number of compounds.

 Until today, several strategies have been developed for identifying compounds with fragmentation spectra.
 1) Spectral library matching.
-A number of public available databases were built to settle that via achieving re-usability of reference fragmentation spectra, such as MassBank, MassBank of North America (MoNA), Global Natural Products Society molecular networking (GNPS)4.
-In the meanwhile, these fragmentation spectra are available via their web servers, third-party platform (e.g., CompMass) or specific tools (MASST)13.
-However, compared with structure database (PubChem harbours over 100 million records), spectral library is too small in size that limit the application of mass spectrometry.
-To cross this barrier, 2) In silico simulation by fragmentation spectra.
+Several public available databases were built to settle this matter by achieving re-usability of reference fragmentation spectra, such as MassBank, MassBank of North America (MoNA), Global Natural Products Society molecular networking (GNPS)4.
+These fragmentation spectra are available via their web servers, third-party platform (e.g., CompMass), or specific tools (MASST)13.
+However, compared with structure database (PubChem harbors over 100 million records), the spectral library has a very small size, thus limiting the application of mass spectrometry.
+This barrier was addressed via 2) in silico simulation by fragmentation spectra.
 In silico tools have been increasingly developed for simulating fragmentation spectra14–17.
-Some databases such as MoNA collated in silico fragmentation spectra and were available for public18.
+Some databases such as MoNA are collated in silico fragmentation spectra and are publicly available 18.
 3) In silico prediction with matching learning.
-At present, the algorithms made machine training from reference mass dataset or libraries, then ‘learned’ how to predict chemical fingerprints or principles so as to retrieve the correct structure from molecular structure database19–21.
+At present, the algorithms allow machine training from reference mass dataset or libraries and learn how to predict chemical fingerprints or principles to retrieve the correct structure from molecular structure database19–21.

 In silico methods are developing quickly.
 Currently, the cutting-edge technology, called SIRIUS 422, integrates many advanced artificial intelligence algorithms and has achieved an accuracy rate of 70% when retrieving from molecular structure database.
-This method helps to identify metabolites beyond the scope of spectral libraries.
-While in silico tools boost chemical identification, it is still lack of a proper framework that could incorporate and leverage SIRIUS 4 into user-friendly way for biological research, such as biomarker discovery and pathway analysis of mass spectral dataset.
-Compounds annotation and screening of biomarkers manually are both time-consuming and the results are impressed by subjective factors.
-Molecular networking is more and more popular due to its visualization and data transparency.
-Molecular networking was a spectral correlation and visualization method that can detect spectra from related molecules (so-called spectral networks), even when the spectra were not matched to any known compounds4.
+This method helps in identifying metabolites beyond the scope of spectral libraries.
+While in silico tools boost chemical identification, it still lacks a proper framework that could incorporate and leverage SIRIUS 4 into a user-friendly way for biological research, such as biomarker discovery and pathway analysis of mass spectral dataset.
+The manual compound annotation and screening of biomarkers are both time-consuming, and the results are impressed by subjective factors.
+Molecular networking is becoming increasingly popular because of its visualization and data transparency.
+Molecular networking is a spectral correlation and visualization method that can detect spectra from related molecules (so-called spectral networks), even when the spectra do not match with any known compounds4.
 Based on the concept of molecular networking, we proposed an idea, clustering features for visualization of chemical classification probably contribute to the discovery of biomarkers and metabolic pathway analysis.